fsantanna/pingus/ceu/README.md

          400)

-Lexical scopes handle memory and event dispatching automatically for static instances and pools.
+Lexical scopes handle memory and event dispatching automatically for static instances and also for pools.
-However, the lifespan of a dynamic instance does not necessarily match the lifespan of its associated pool (@FIG_REF[[pool.png]]).
+However, the lifespan of a dynamic instance does not necessarily have to match the lifespan of its associated pool (@FIG_REF[[pool.png]]).
 In Céu, when the execution block of a dynamic instance terminates, which characterizes its *natural termination*, the instance is automatically removed from its pool.
-Therefore, dynamic instances don't require any extra bookkeeping related to containers.
+Therefore, dynamic instances don't require any extra bookkeeping related to containers or explicit deallocation.

 To remove a pingu from the game in Céu, we just need to terminate its execution block according to the appropriate conditions [[![X]][ceu_pingu_dead]]: